raulpy271/DraggableDialog/README.md

 ![Terminal in browser](/assets/socialImage.png)

-This a library that use Vanilla Javascript to create draggable dialogs that are responsive and easy to use.
-He automates the process of create events that listen to the user drags the dialog.
-He listens to touches and clicks, so the dialog will be draggable on phones too.
+This is a library that use Vanilla Javascript to create draggable dialogs.
+He automates the process of create events that listen to the touches and clicks and moves.

-So, you don't need to worry about creating this event to handle clicks and touches and move the dialog, you will only create the html and styles of the dialog, and the lib will turn it draggable.
+So, you don't need to worry about create javascript code, to turn draggable your elements, you will only create the html and styles of the dialog, and the lib will turn it draggable to desktop and phones users.

 ## Why?

 The dialog box in sites are very common, they have different utilities.
 But, I don't know something that helps developers to automate the process of creating Draggable dialogs.
 I only found a snippet of codes that are either poorly documented or difficult to custom, or with another mistake.

-So to help me and the others, I decided to write a lib turn conteiners draggable, and can be custom, he should be easy to use and well documented.
+So to help me and the others, I decided to write a lib that turns containers draggable, she should be custom, easy to use, and well documented.

 ## Examples